LikeSmith/MLExample/TensorFlowExamples/TensorFlowInstallationGuide.md

-# TensorFlow Installation Guide:
+# Tensorflow Installation Guide:

-This guide will instruct you on how to install TensorFlow on your machine using Anaconda.
+This guide will instruct you on how to install Tensorflow on your machine using Anaconda.
 The install done here is a basic install for the purposes of the tutorials in this repo.
-This install will not include TensorFlow’s GPU compatibilities.
-For more information, please see the TensorFlow installation page on their [website](https://www.tensorflow.org/install/).
+This install will not include Tensorflow’s GPU compatibilities.
+For more information, please see the Tensorflow installation page on their [website](https://www.tensorflow.org/install/).

 ## Step 1: Install Anaconda